SustainableDevelopmentReform/csdr-cloud-spatial/README.md

 # CSDR Cloud Spatial Data Repository

 Please note that this documentation is outdated.
 DVC is an artifact of a previous version.
-We have migrated away from DVC.
+We have pivoted away from DVC.

 ## Quickstart